equelin/vsanmetrics/README.md

 `vsanmetrics` output the metrics in InfluxDB's line protocol.
 Telegraf will parse them and send them to the InfluxDB database.

-`vsanmetrics` and `pyvmomi` should be available by the user who run the Telegraf service. (typically root on Linux boxes...).
+`vsanmetrics` and and the Python's librairies should be available by the user who run the Telegraf service. (typically root on Linux boxes...).

-> TIP: On Linux, install pyvmomi with the command `sudo -H pip install pyvmomi` to make it available to the root user.
+> TIP: On Linux, install the librairies with the command `sudo -H pip install -r requirements.txt` to make it available to the root user.

 Here is an example of a working telegraf's config file: